cakephp/docs/en/core-libraries/components/request-handling.rst

        one content association, $index is used to select the content type.

     Sets the response header based on content-type map names.
-If DEBUG is greater than 1, the header is not set.

 .. php:method:: responseType()